I’m convinced that a huge reason why cats feel so much like people to those of us who live with them – it’s their quirks.

 - Most annoying quirk ever: sometimes Avery wants to play and so will whine and whine, chase after me, hit my pant to show his interest, and then whine some more.
 Then when I go to play with him, he’ll be completely disinterested and not play.
 I mean this, I’ll attempt to engage him for around 20 minutes and he’ll not do a thing besides watch me.
 And then when I stop, he’ll whine for me to come back and play again.

 - This and other things led me to conclude that Avery’s idea of playing actually seems to be watching something rather than engaging (yet again, very annoying).
-Going in line with this point, I recently bought the Petsafe Frolicat Bolt.
-At night, when he starts whining for me to play, I’ll turn it on, but he will barely engage.
-It turns itself off, and when that happens, he’ll whine at me again, though yet again, when I turn it on he barely (I mean 1-2 swipes in around 10-20 minutes) plays at all.
+Going in line with this point, I recently bought the Petsafe Frolicat Bolt (finally got a review out here).
+At times when he starts whining for me to play, I’ll turn it on, but he will barely engage.
+After some time, it turns itself off, and he’ll whine at me again, though yet again when I turn it on for him he barely (I mean 1-2 swipes in around 10-20 minutes) plays at all.
 Which is a huge part in what led me to my theory that he prefers to watch and stalk with his eyes than actually play.
 Strange one he is!
 (Or lazy, really!).

 - Oh and, he knows that if he meows next to my closet door, I’ll open it so he can takes naps in it.
 But to get my attention (say yet again that he wants to play, but I’ve tried and given up since he’s not engaging) – he’ll meow at the closet, wait until I go to open it, then dash back to the carpet to show me he wasn’t after the closet at all – just wanted me to get up to play.
 Yes, cats really are very clever, and they probably understand human psychology better than we do 😉